nan60/rzp/README.md

 </div>

 ## Building
-Use the windows build in the releases or install the rust toolchain and run `cargo build --release` in the project directory.
+Use the build in the releases or install the rust toolchain and run `cargo build --release` in the project directory.
 It's best to then move the binary located in `./target/release/rzp` into `/usr/local/bin` (on *nix systems)